 Instana Solution Overview

 Instana’s SaaS service processes configuration, performance and dependency data from our users’ infrastructure, services and applications.
-These data are sent to Instana’s SaaS service, which securely stores the data and requires users to access a secure website to gain access for viewing, reporting or data manipulation.
+These data are sent to Instana’s SaaS service, which securely stores the data and requires users to access and authenticate on a secure website to gain access.

 - Users install Instana agents on the servers that make up their applications, whether in the data center, a